marcusmoritz/Old-Work/README.md

 Hello, this is Marcus!

 This is old code I have made over the years.
-It wasn't originally created to be my resume but this is what I could find at the moment.
+The files range from work created in 2018-2021 and consists of code I made for my own enjoyment.
+The languages I use are mostly Python and Javascript.
+Since these are projects made for fun they mostly consist of visualisations and use the opensource visual library P5!
 I hope you enjoy!